-The cost of programs is $147, but with that comes lifetime access to the assets, so students can come back anytime to refresh skills, learn tricks from the community, or network.
+The cost of the program is $147, but with that comes lifetime access to the assets, so students can come back anytime to refresh skills, learn tricks from the community, or network.

-Founded and curated by one of the world’s largest spirits companies, Diageo Bar Academy maps out everything one needs to start a bar.
-The academy was kickstarted as Diageo’s initiative of improving the quality of bar staff.
+Founded and curated by one of the world’s largest spirits companies, Diageo Bar Academy maps out everything you need to start a bar.
+The academy started as part of Diageo’s initiative to improve the quality of bar staff.
 To do this, they tapped industry influencers and experts to bring training programs and drink inspirations to Diageo’s network of bartenders and brand fans.

 To date, they have trained tens of thousands of bar staff across the globe, and this large community is one of the biggest draws of the program.
 Training modules are led by industry leaders, and the academy doubles as a networking hub, connecting bartenders around the globe.

-Bar Academy’s modules and courses are designed to cater to a broad audience, and information is useful to different bar styles and staff, as well as people looking to broaden their bar knowledge.
+Bar Academy’s modules and courses are designed to cater to bar professionals, and information is useful to different bar styles and staff, as well as establishment owners looking to broaden their bar knowledge.
 It’s one of the most comprehensive training programs available—there are courses on high-skill techniques, service skills, product knowledge, and business operations.